This article originally appeared in the June 27, 2018 issue of the San Francisco Business Times. To view the original article, click here.

 GDPR applies to businesses that process the personal data of EU citizens, even if that processing is outsourced to another company.
 The regulation applies to that business regardless of whether the processing takes place in the EU.

-GDPR also applies to organizations that aren’t established in the EU, but process the personal data of people in the EU for the purpose of selling goods or services to them or for the purpose monitoring their behaviour in the EU.
+GDPR also applies to organizations that aren’t established in the EU, but process the personal data of people in the EU for the purpose of selling goods or services to them or for the purpose monitoring their behavior in the EU.

 Considering various hypothetical companies can help make all this more concrete.
 For example, if a company is established in the EU or it engages in any one of these common activities, then it is subject to GDPR: